liapatiso95-ctrl/character-sheet/spells.md

 If the triggering attack was a melee attack, the attacker takes damage equal to the amount rolled.
 This damage is the same type as the damage dealt by the triggering attack.

-***At Higher Levels.*** When you cast this spell using a Spell Slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a Spell Slot of 2nd level or higher, the damage reduction and the damage dealth increase by 1d6 for each slot level above 1st.